Contact Trimble Viewpoint:Get a demo of our leading-edge construction accounting platform, Trimble Construction One!

 Staying on top of construction payroll with today’s complex projects—from dozens to thousands of workers to manage—can be a daunting challenge for even the most seasoned accounting and payroll professionals.

 Even with these challenges, believe it or not, there are a few aces in the deck.
-Here are five ways to make your construction payroll process easier:
+Here are a handful of ways to make your construction payroll process easier:

 Of course there are many generic, off-the shelf payroll solutions available.
 Your organization may even have a home grown system.
 But do these systems really meet your needs?
 Chances are, the answer is no. In order to make your life easier, your software should have the ability to handle today’s construction-specific payroll issues.

-A construction-specific payroll solution should be able to easily address multi-company, multi-project payroll processing, union payroll requirements, have built-in tax codes, be able to easily match labor to specific jobs or project phases and much more.
-Also, your construction payroll software should be a cloud-based solution, allowing your payroll departments to stream labor hours, calculate pay rates, and process paychecks in real time.
+A single, unified construction-specific payroll solution should be able to easily address multi-company, multi-project payroll processing, union payroll requirements, have built-in tax codes, be able to easily match labor to specific jobs or project phases and much more.
+Your construction payroll software should also be a cloud-based solution, allowing your payroll departments to stream labor hours, calculate pay rates, and process paychecks in real time.
 Why deal with the headaches of manually collected and processed payroll data and working late hours to ensure this week’s paychecks go out on time?

 To understand how a cloud based solution can help improve your construction payroll processes, please get in touch with us today.